-You may be surprised to know that Red Tea is the most popular type of tea in the West.
-How is it that most Westerners drink Red Tea without ever having heard of Red Tea?
+ou may be surprised to learn that red tea is the most popular type of tea in the West.

+How is it that most Westerners drink red tea without ever having heard of red tea?
 Simple.
 It just isn't usually known by that name in the West.

-In China, where Red Tea originated, it was (and is) known as 'Hong Cha' (literally, 'Red Tea'), after the reddish color of its infusions.
+In China, where red tea originated, it was (and is) known as Hong Cha (literally, "red tea"), after the reddish color of its infusions.
 However, early in the tea trade to the West, very little information was exchanged when the tea was handed over for silver.
-(Come to think of it, things aren't usually much different today!)
 Even things like teas' names could be (and often were) terribly misunderstood or mangled in those days.
-And so it came to be that the name Red Tea was dropped in favor of 'Black Tea', which referred to the dark, withered leaves of the tea.
+And so it came to be that the name red tea was dropped in favor of "black tea," which referred to the dark, withered leaves of the tea.
 (After all, these already dark leaves were likely made even darker by the long and salty boat journey from China to Europe and to America.)
-The name 'Black Tea' stuck in the West, but in recent years there has been a shift toward more tea awareness and the spread of the term 'Red Tea'.
+Therefore, a large part of the confusion came from the fact that the Chinese tended to differentiate tea based on the liquor, whereas Westerners looked at the leaf itself.
+The name "black tea" stuck in the West, but in recent years there has been a shift toward more tea awareness and the spread of the term "red tea."

-What Makes Red Tea Red?
+What is Red Tea?

-Unlike other tea types, Red Tea typically has leaves that dwell in the red-to-black range of the color spectrum.
+Unlike other tea types, red tea typically has leaves that dwell in the red-to-black range of the color spectrum.
 This includes the muted orange of Dian Hong, the deep rust of Assam Second Flush, the greenish-black of Darjeeling First Flush and the blue-blacks of many Keemun and Ceylon teas.
 Regardless of the color of the leaves, though, the infusion is typically dark and warm in color, i.e. deep tan, rust red or espresso brown.
-The colors of Red Teas' infusions and leaves (which resulted in the names 'Red Tea' and 'Black Tea,' respectively) are both primarily the results of tea processing.
+The colors of red tea infusions and leaves (which resulted in the names "red tea" and "black tea," respectively) are both primarily the results of tea processing.

-As we explained in last month's newsletter, different tea types are processed differently.
-While processing is not the sole differentiating factor (Indeed, varietals, terroir, harvest seasons and many other factors can make substantial differences!), processing often makes the most profound difference in how a given leaf's liquor will look, taste and feel by the time it reaches your teapot or bowl.
+As we've explained in previous issues, different kinds of tea are processed differently.
+While processing is not the sole differentiating factor (varietals, terroir, harvest seasons and many other factors can make substantial differences), processing often has the most profound effect on how the liquor will look, taste and feel by the time it reaches your teapot or bowl.